Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

 \section{Empirical Evaluation}

 It is not easy to evaluate an algorithm whose task is to create an understandable representation that matches the original incomprehensible embedding.
 We performed a series of experiments, including a human study, that show that our method indeed achieved its desired goal.
-For all the experiments, we have used RoBERTa sentence embedding model as our $f$ \cite{sbert,roberta} unless otherwise specified, which for simplicity we will now refer to as SRoBERTa \footnote{Model all-distilroberta-v1 from Hugging Face}.
+For all the experiments, we have used RoBERTa sentence embedding model\footnote{Model all-distilroberta-v1 from Hugging Face.
+For simplicity we refer to it as SRoBERTa} \cite{sbert,roberta} as our $f$, unless otherwise specified.
+All models used in this work were applied with their default parameters.
 Whenever the concept space $C^*$ was used, we set $size=768$ to match the size used by SRoBERTa, but we observed that using much smaller values yielded almost as good results.
-For $\tau$, the function that maps concepts to text, we have just used the text of the concept name (with length of 4.25 words on average in $G$).\footnote{ The total runtime for the experiments described here was 24 hours on 8 cores of Intel Xeon Gold 5220R CPU 2.20GHz.
-The graph creation from the full Wikipedia dump of 2020 took several days with maximal memory allocation of 100GB.}
+The default value for $removeP$ is false.
+For $\tau$, the function that maps concepts to text, we have just used the text of the concept name (with a length of 4.25 words on average in $G$).

+\footnote{ The total runtime for the experiments described here was 24 hours on 8 cores of Intel Xeon Gold 5220R CPU 2.20GHz.
+The graph creation from the full Wikipedia dump of 2020 took several days with a maximal memory allocation of 100GB.}